05 Sep 2017

 The answer is to use a source that not only supplies the most comprehensive, pertinent, up-to-the-second data, but also runs its own comprehensive quality checks to verify its provenance and accuracy.

 To give you confidence in the data, those quality checks need to be frequent and applied throughout all phases of the data life cycle, from content source and collection to distribution.

 You would expect such a data source to be widely respected and extensively used, with a broad customer base that includes many blue-chip names.

 The most successful trades and decisions are always the result of good quality, reliable data.
 To be a data superhero, keep demanding quality and don’t settle for anything less.

-Today, Thomson Reuters Elektron Data Platform delivers quality, reliable data managed by over 4,700 content experts in 17 languages.
+Today, Elektron Data Platform delivers quality, reliable data managed by over 4,700 content experts in 17 languages.

-Each day, Thomson Reuters runs tens of thousands of quality checks to ensure accuracy throughout the content collection and distribution process.
+Each day, we run tens of thousands of quality checks to ensure accuracy throughout the content collection and distribution process.
 These checks are constantly reviewed and updated by a team of 50 data scientists worldwide.